jtran98/BugTracker/README.md

 # BugTracker
-Spring Bug Tracker Web Application.
+Spring Framework Bug Tracker Web Application.

 This is a web application that allows users to track issues.